fmafjrv103/Obsidian-College/Learning Conceptually.md

 ---
 ![youtube](https://youtu.be/yG7z8XtZGMk?si=slMhXGrBO8qLamVP)
 # Learn Like A Painter (0:56 - 4:27)
 What does that mean?
 It means to give things time to settle, you’re not going to learn everything right away.
 This is where your notes come in, by adding onto notes that you took your first time learning your problem, you can see how the knowledge grew about the topic.
 Like a painter, you’re not painting the full picture right away, you’re adding strokes of paint to bring in the whole picture.
 Treat your notes as a painting, by not getting everything right away, add as you learn, then you get the full picture, and then you finally learn.
-The [[Anchoring Effect|anchoring effect]] will slow you down, but don’t let it You are learning in layers.
+The [[Anchoring Effect|anchoring effect]] will slow you down, but don’t let it and keep going forward.
+You are learning in layers.
 Learning the easier concepts first will more than likely become the prier knowledge of the harder concepts in the future.
 - Go to easier concepts
 	- Once you figure out those it is easier to learn the harder parts
 	- If it seems too hard move on and once you gather more information, go back to it and more than likely will be easier.
 >_” Learning the easier things will make the hard things click”_ – Matty of Cajun Koi Academy
 - [[Kitsune Club]]
-# Learn Like a Hunter
+# Learn Like a Hunter (4:28 - 7:04)
 Become curious about the topic, make yourself fascinated with the working of the topics, and get interested in learning them.
 By getting interested, you’re using the best thing about humans to help you, curiosity.
 When you’re curious about a topic of interest, you will naturally want to learn more.
 So, by using curiosity, you will be the “hunter” of knowledge about the topic, learning almost everything there is about that particular topic or idea.
 But the main question is, how do I become more interested in a topic that doesn’t interest me?
 Some ways are:
 - Relating it to something interesting to us
 - Relating it to the real world and the “bigger picture”
 - Treat finding the answers to this topic like a game, or something fun
 - [[Tora Club]]
-# Learn Like an Athlete
+# Learn Like an Athlete (7:05 - 10:40)
 By persevering through learning and doing so even if it seems boring, that is learning like an athlete.
 Things get boring but if you show determination to get through that boredom, you can learn.
 Self-reflect and get the self-discipline to get through the difficult tasks in the topics no matter how boring or hard it can be.
 But, how do you gain the motivation to learn like an athlete?
 By:
 - Just Do It
 	Getting the motivation to do something takes action, so just doing, it will give you the motivation you need to get things done.
 You don’t get that motivation by sitting and waiting.